The Cinque Terre is one of the most sun-drenched and languid stretches of coast in all of Italy — and as a result, one of the most tourist-packed.

 The town’s past is reflected in its powerful architecture, ancient ramparts, lookout towers and the Castle of Belforte, which surrounds this small town of 1,250 inhabitants.
-A valuable example of the regional architecture is the church of Santa Maria d’Antiochiam, built by Benedetti Antelami in 1318.
+A valuable example of regional architecture is the church of Santa Maria d’Antiochiam, built by Benedetti Antelami in 1318.

 During the 11th century, when Monterosso became part of the Republic of Genoa, fortifications were increased to defend the inhabitants from Saracen pirates and rival Pisans.
 The bulk of the town lies between the modern residential area on the Mesco peninsula and the ancient part, which is still intact.

 There you’ll find the Church of San Giovanni Battista and the Aurora Tower (one of three defence towers still standing) among other noteworthy structures.
 Of particular interest is the Baroque Oratorio della Morte e Orazione, where many residents give their loved ones a final farewell.